visualitypl/textris/README.md

 config.textris_delivery_method = [:mail, :test]
 ```

-Configure the mail delivery with custom templates:
+### Configuring the mail delivery

 **Textris** comes with reasonable defaults for the `mail` delivery method.
 It will send messages to a Mailinator address specific to the application name, environment and target phone number.
 You can customize the mail delivery by setting appropriate templates presented below.

-Arguably, the *textris_mail_to_template* setting is the most important one as it specifies the target e-mail address scheme.
+> Arguably, the *textris_mail_to_template* setting is the most important here as it specifies the target e-mail address scheme.

 ```ruby
 # E-mail target, here: "app-name-test-48111222333-texts@mailinator.com"